Android-based TV boxes have become very popular since they are low-cost and work well at streaming videos and basic gaming.

-With the many Android-based units available there is no doubt many other good buys available.
+With the many Android-based units available, there is no doubt many good buys.

 Keep in mind with any low-end unit tech support will be almost non-existent, which shouldn’t be a problem for most, but be prepared to get a bit technical if there is a problem.

 With that said, they can be very good units that won’t break-the-bank and make very good media centers.